 There’s more to a beautiful home than what exists inside its walls.
-James Farmer, the interior designer who transformed the 1845 McCurdy Plantation for a family of four in Oak Bowery, Alabama, shares his Southern garden stalwarts and what they bring to the table both outdoors and indoors.
+James Farmer, the interior designer who transformed a 174-year-old home for a young family of four in Oak Bowery, Alabama, shares his Southern garden stalwarts and what they bring to the table both outdoors and indoors.
 Try these five Southern plantings at your home.

 Often referred to as cast iron plant because of its tough nature, aspidistra’s lush, sword-shaped leaves add sculptural appeal when sparsely arranged in a tall, slender vessel.
 Because they are malleable, they easily roll up to line the inside of a clear vase.

 When properly pruned, boxwoods add structure to a garden and make enchanting sentries for guarding gates.
 When pruning, save a few sprigs to use as filler in a colorful bouquet.